3rd Edition

 Biography

-Marianne H. Marchand has recently retired from the Universidad de las Américas Puebla, Mexico, where she held a chair in international relations and directed the Canadian Studies Program.
+Marianne H. Marchand recently retired from the Universidad de las Américas Puebla, Mexico, where she held a chair in international relations and directed the Canadian Studies Program.
 She is currently an adjunct research professor at the Institute of Political Economy at Carleton University, Canada, after having held a visiting professorship there.
-In addition, she is widely recognized in the Americas for her scholarship on feminist international relations and is a member of the UNU-CRIS Hub México – CIDE, as well as academic editor of Third World Quarterly, one of the most important academic journals on issues related to the Global South.
+In addition, she is widely recognized in the Americas for her scholarship on feminist international relations and is a member of the UNU-CRIS Hub México–CIDE, as well as academic editor of Third World Quarterly, one of the most important academic journals on issues related to the Global South.

 Anne Sisson Runyan is Professor Emerita in the School of Public and International Affairs at the University of Cincinnati, USA.
-A recognized eminent scholar in the field of feminist international relations, she has published widely in the areas of feminist international political economy and peace and security studies, held multiple fellowships and a Fulbright Research Chair position, headed women’s studies and politics departments and served in leadership roles for the International Studies Association, the International Feminist Journal of Politics and the American Association of University Professors.
+A recognized eminent scholar in the field of feminist international relations, she has published widely in the areas of feminist international political economy and peace and security studies, held multiple fellowships and a Fulbright Research Chair position, headed women’s studies and politics departments, and served in leadership roles for the International Studies Association, the International Feminist Journal of Politics and the American Association of University Professors.

 "In this era of multiple and overlapping crises – social, health, ecological, military, economic, political and others – a new edition of Marchand and Runyan’s classic collection could not be more timely.
 Completely revised, this new edition provides critical and cutting-edge analysis of the gendered nature of the global economy and the ways in which it is being restructured.
 Contributors to the volume do not leave us in despair, but also provide insights into specific examples of women’s and feminist resistances to neoliberal and neoauthoritarian policies and practices.
 As these authors show, these creative and inclusive forms of resistance have the potential to dislodge and subvert dominant actors and provide hope for more egalitarian and sustainable futures."